samclane/samclane.github.io/_posts/2018-6-6-Pyinstaller-Compile-Time-Variables.md

 EDIT: [I've uploaded my full spec file as a gist.
 Here you can see how the whole file goes together.](https://gist.github.com/samclane/cbf44116a3c1e1a9c5e11c5e932360d3)

 So what's going on here?
 Well, I have 4 variables that I want to keep updated.
-The first 3 are self explanatory. `is_debug` enables certain debug statements in the code, and turns on the console in the background.
-The first block simply overwrites the
-`constants.py` file with the new values.
+The first 3 are self explanatory. `is_debug` enables certain debug statements in the code, and turns on the Python stdout console in the background.
+The first `with` context block simply overwrites the`constants.py` file with the new values.
 The second block is a little more advanced.
 It reads in the existing `default.ini` file, and changes the corresponding lines, then writes the value back.
 This keeps existing values unchanged.

 Afterwards, `_constants.py` looks like this: